Course: Genocide and Group Hostility

 Early-warning indicators

-Through risk assessments and warning indicators, atrocity crimes can be predicted and can thus be prevented.
+Through risk assessments and warning indicators, atrocity crimes may be predicted and potentially prevented.
 Depending on when prevention efforts begin, these measures can consist of structural prevention, direct prevention, and late-stage prevention.
-While possible, effective prevention requires grounded knowledge, continuous collaboration, and solid frameworks.
+Effective prevention requires relevant knowledge, continuous collaboration, and solid frameworks.

-While risk assessment and early warning mechanisms are similar and often used interchangeably, they differ in clear ways:
+While risk assessment and early warning mechanisms are often used interchangeably, there are certain differences:

 Risk assessments: